Amended Christadelphians: Difference in doctrine between Amended and Unamended Christadelphians

 In contrast to some Unamended Christadelphians, the Amended groups believe that all who are responsible will be raised from the dead at the time of the Judgment when Jesus returns to the earth.
 The "responsible" are those who have been exposed to the Gospel.
 The righteous among the responsible ones will be judged according to their works, rewarded appropriately, and live forever.
 The wicked will be annihilated, and cease to exist.
 Those who are not responsible, since they had never heard the Gospel, will not be raised.

 The Unamended group traditionally allows the teaching that only people who have been baptised are responsible, and it is only these who will be raised from the dead at the time of the Judgement when Jesus returns to the earth.
 The righteous among these people will be judged, rewarded appropriately, and live forever.
 The wicked among these people will be annihilated, and cease to exist.
 Those who are not responsible, since they had never been baptised, will not be raised.

 However a significant number of Unamended Christadelphians do not allow this teaching, and have adopted various documents such as the "North American Statement of Unity" which are doctrinally consistent with the Amended position on teaching.

 Historical development

 Foundation

 The Amended community of the Christadelphian body shares the same initial history as all other fellowships within the Christadelphian brotherhood.
-For more information on this, see 'History: 2.1 Origin' (and the first half of the section 'History: 2.2 Early years: 1865–1914') in the main Christadelphian article.
-The relevant history for this article commences with the division that resulted in the separate "Amended" and "Unamended" communities, for which, see the second half of the section 'History: 2.2 Early years: 1865–1914' in the main Christadelphian article, and below.
+For more information on this, see 'History: 2.1 History'.